vladikk/markdown-to-cv/vladikk.md

 ---
 name: Vladik Khononov
-tagline: Software Architect, Speaker, Author, Mentor
+tagline: Software Architect, Author(O'Reilly, Addison Wesley)
 email: vladik@khononov.com
 phonenumber: +972-50-765-7534
 twitter: vladikk
 ---

 ## Profile
-I’m a software engineer with nearly 20 years of industry experience.
-During the years I worked for companies large and small, in roles ranging from Webmaster to Chief Architect.

-I’m a regular speaker at leading software engineering conferences, such as O’Reilly Software Architecture, NDC, DDD Europe, and others.
-My topics include distributed systems, Domain-Driven Design, Microservices, Evolutionary Architecture, and software architecture in general.

-As an author, I participated in the “Domain-Driven Design: The First 15 Years” book project, alongside Martin Fowler, Mel Conway, Rebecca Wirfs-Brock, and other industry leaders.
-Currently I'm working on a solo writing project for **O'Reilly**.
+Vlad (Vladik) Khononov is a software engineer with over 20 years of industry experience, during which he has worked for companies large and small in roles ranging from webmaster to chief architect.
+Vlad maintains an active media career as a public speaker, blogger, and author.
+He travels the world consulting and talking about domain-driven design, microservices, and software architecture in general.
+Vlad helps companies make sense of their business domains, untangle legacy systems, and tackle complex architectural challenges.
+Vladik lives in Northern Israel with his wife and an almost-reasonable number of cats.

 ## Proven Experience

 ### Distributed systems design
-Microservices, Event-Driven Architecture
+Microservices, Event-Driven Architecture, SOA

 ### Aligning software architecture with business needs
 Domain-Driven Design, Event Storming, Evolutionary Architecture, Behavior-Driven Development